waTeim/proton-bridge-agent/docs/quickstart-docker.md

 ## Add Discord notifications

 Get notified in Discord when new mail arrives.
+Notifications include the folder each message landed in (INBOX, Spam, Archive, etc.) and are sent for all folders except Sent and Drafts.

 1. Create a Discord bot and invite it to your server (see the [Discord setup instructions](https://github.com/wateim/proton-bridge-agent#discord-notifications) in the README)
 2. Copy the Discord config template: